How to Find Truck Drivers:

 Because truck drivers are in high demand, you need a job post that stands out.
 To find a good truck driver, you should highlight the benefits of the position like fixed schedules, set routes, and vacation time.

 Some companies choose to calculate pay based on the miles driven, but this can be stressful when drivers don't always know their routes ahead of time.
 Combined with having set routes, your company can offer to pay per hour instead of per mile.
 This will incentivize qualified truck drivers to respond to your job posting.

 Outline the responsibilities and requirements of the role.

 Unloading and loading trucks can pose an additional health risk to truck drivers, so you can recruit truck drivers more effectively if you offer health insurance or make it clear that loading is not a part of their job.
 Showing that you prioritize health and safety will help to recruit truck drivers who have had poor experiences with other companies.

-Once you have written an attractive job description, you should post it to a large job board like Indeed or Glassdoor to access their wide audience.
-These job boards are free to use and will help you recruit truck drivers quickly.
+Once you have written an attractive job description, you should post it to a large job board like Indeed to access a wide audience.
+These types of job boards are free to use and will help you recruit truck drivers quickly.

 When you receive applications, you should send out screening questions via email to find out if candidates meet your basic requirements.
 Should applicants not have access to email, you can do this on the phone.

 - How long have you worked as a truck driver?

 - Do you have any infractions on your MVR?

 - What is the longest period you are willing to be away from home?